'In El Paso, Everyone Is Family.’ Walmart Targeted by Gunman Was a Hub for Shoppers From Both Sides of the Border

 ‘Everyone is family’

-Lopez, who was born and raised in El Paso and says she knows the city like the back of her hand.
+Lopez was born and raised in El Paso and says she knows the city like the back of her hand.
 She says people from both sides of the border are family, both literally and figuratively.

 “The Walmart is so centrally located, so close to the border, [Crusius] probably thought that it would be a good target,” Lopez said.
 “But that Walmart is for everyone.
 It’s for everyone in the community, not just people who are crossing the border.”